swanchain/docs/get-started/quick-start/deploy-deep-learning-container-images.md

 A task is created through Swan Orchestrator to deploy the application on the distributed computing provider network.

 **Notes**:
-- Here, `hardware_id` is set to 13, which corresponds to GPU hardware type (NVIDIA 3080).
+- **Optional**: Here, `hardware_id` is set to 13, which corresponds to GPU hardware type (NVIDIA 3080).
 To check the hardware ID for other hardware types, use:
   ```python
   available_hardware = orchestrator.get_hardware_config()
   print(json.dumps(available_hardware, indent=2))